KaylaK1/chat-fb-rn/README.md

 ## User to User Chat
 The individualChats branch has a working user-user chat setup.
 Lines 75 through 78 contain the test data.
-The roomName is creating by sorting two unique users id's then concacting them.
+The roomName is created by sorting two unique users id's then concacting them.

 If you have another screen that queries a database that contains a list of users who have matched each other.
 You can output a list containing the matched users information along with a link to this individual chat screen which sends both users' ids as props.